 Are you having a hard time with the right diameter of nuts, bolt tightening, and loosening in different tasks of your project?
 Then there is the ratchet wrench for you, which will easily solve many more similar problems.
-Ratchet or socket wrench helps you to torque different types of attachment, socket, nuts, and bolts in a precisely clockwise direction.
+A ratchet or socket wrench helps you to torque different types of attachments, sockets, nuts, and bolts in a precisely clockwise direction.

 You can see the different models of ratchet wrenches.
 But, depending on the work, you have to choose which model’s ratchet is suitable for you.
 However, the two most popular choices are 3/8 and 1/2 ratchet.